liciemw/ArdhiChain/README.md

+# ArdhiChain
-# ArdhiChain: Decentralized Land Ownership Management on Ethereum
+# Decentralized Land Ownership Management on Ethereum

 ## Overview
-ArdhiCain is a decentralized application (dApp) that uses the Ethereum blockchain to provide secure, transparent, and tamper-proof land ownership management.
+ArdhiChain is a decentralized application (dApp) that uses the Ethereum blockchain to provide secure, transparent, and tamper-proof land ownership management.
 Designed to address land ownership challenges in rural communities, it ensures equitable, verifiable, and accessible records for property transactions.

 ## Key Features